-Depending on what your wanting to learn, “Rank” (of the instructor) should be one of the last considerations.
-The majority of systems require paying (the requisite amount) for whatever “rank” one deems it necessary to “teach” (whatever it is that is being shown).
+Depending on what it is that you're wanting to learn, the Rank (of the instructor) should be one of the last considerations.
+The majority of systems require paying (the requisite amount) for whatever rank one deems it necessary to teach (whatever it is that is being shown).
 Keep in mind that there are NO “industry” standards in this regard (or any other regard for that matter).
-There are (approximately) 8 low to medium quality instructor's, for every 2 of decent ability to teach (not necessarily perform) some manor of “martial art” (regardless of the “system”).
-Even in those systems that require “performance” (of/for the required motions/techniques) for the awarded “ranking”.
-Their abilities (or lack thereof) in regards to instruction (teaching), are rarely if ever addressed (much less taught).
+Personal experience has shown myself, that there are (approximately) 8 low to medium quality instructor's, for every 2 of decent ability to teach (not necessarily perform) some manner of “martial art” (regardless of the “system”).
+Even in those systems that require some level of performance (of/for the required motions/techniques) for the awarded ranking.
+Their abilities (or lack thereof) in regards to instruction (teaching) are rarely if ever addressed (much less taught).

 This situation exists in every system that I have ever encountered (either through study within that system, or through speaking/working with individual's within those other systems).
 Personally, I had 6 years of study within a different system prior to what I now teach, Beyond having learned some basic motions and positions (all of which had to be later changed/modified), I consider that time as having been wasted time (for my study and interests).
 I don't normally acknowledge it as having “added” to my knowledge level.

-When I see the “lists” of different martial art styles/system's (and “ranks”) that an individual claims to possess, I have to conclude that none of those “systems” were adequate in their instruction (at least for that individual).
-That being the case, then why “list” them?
-The only “logical” answer (IMO) is for personal “Ego”.
+When I see the lists of different martial art styles/system's (and “ranks”) that an individual claims to possess, I have to conclude that none of those “systems” were adequate in their instruction (at least for that individual).
+That being the case, then why include a listing of them?
+The only logical answer (IMO) is for personal Ego.

 The only common “fact” that can be determined by someone having/claiming/promoting the fact that they have a Higher (or any) Yudansha Ranking, is that they have spent money (in regards to now having that rank).
 The amount of (any) actual “knowledge” (or ability) they may have is more often than not, questionable.

-When asked, I tell people interested in attending a (any) “self-defense” class, to question (and observe) the instructor's student's (the instructor's personal abilities/knowledge mean little if that knowledge isn't being conveyed).
-An instructor's “Job”, is to convey knowledge/ability, not to (only) example their own Rank, which should (only) be noted as a display of the instructor's ego.
+When asked, I tell people interested in attending a (or any) “self-defense” class, to question (and observe) the instructor's student's (the instructor's personal abilities/knowledge mean little if that knowledge isn't being conveyed).
+An instructor's Job, is to convey knowledge/ability, not to (only) example their own Rank, which should (only) be noted as a display of the instructor's ego.

 Wednesday, April 19, 2017